PostHog/posthog.com/contents/handbook/people/onboarding.md

         This is all up to you!
       </p>
     </details>
-3. _By day three_: You've done at least one brainstorming session on a topic important for the team, and documented the conclusions.
+3. Do at least one brainstorming session on a topic important for the team, writing down actionable conclusions.
 Use the time together to discuss issues and involve the new joiner in decisions.
-4. _In between_: You've been pairing whenever possible.
+4. Pair whenever possible.
 Everyone's sitting right next to each other, so pick work that can benefit from this!

 ## Tools we use